THE LAST BEST HOPE

 The disturbing events happening in France were, of course, the French Revolution.
 As this unfolded and descended by 1793 into the Reign of Terror under Maximilian Robespierre it seemed to horribly vindicate our Founders’ caution.
 Between those who died in prison and on the guillotine approximately 26,000 people were executed in barely over 13 months.
 The Terror was seized upon by both our Moderate and Counter-enlightenment camps as a “we told you so” illustration of the madness of trying to govern ourselves primarily through reason rather than through our traditional religious and political ideologies.
 This hubristic overreach narrative gained broad acceptance on both sides of the Atlantic, and was soon deepened and reinforced by the publication of Goethe’s Faust in 1808 and Mary Shelley’s Frankenstein in 1818.
 The old Greek story of Icarus, who plunged to his death from trying to fly too high on his self-made wings, was also trotted out for our (the Radicals’) mortification.

 From such developments, and the still underlying drag of Hume’s problem, Radical Enlightenment had effectively been beaten back onto the ropes by the middle 1800s.
 America’s founding documents had to a large extent been written as, and then broadly accepted as, a Moderate Enlightenment brokered truce between the Radical and Counter Enlightenment camps.
-Significant compromises were made from both sides: from the Radicals, a general “don’t ask, don’t tell” toning down of our rhetoric against religions and an agreement to tax breaks for their commercial enterprises; and from the Counters, a commitment not to seek restoration of the church and state alliance that has historically proved so effective for their establishment and maintenance of authoritarian control.
+Significant compromises were made from both sides: from the Radicals, a general “don’t ask, don’t tell” toning down of our rhetoric against religions and an agreement to tax breaks for their commercial enterprises; and from the Counters, a commitment not to seek restoration of the church and state alliance that has historically proved so irresistible for their establishment and maintenance of authoritarian control.

 Educated Americans have generally been proud of the achieved compromise, referencing its grounding in our ancient Greek wisdom of “everything in moderation”, and the Roman “via media”.
 But from the standpoint of this essay’s thesis, and to skip just slightly ahead, this has been rather like praising a food or drink for being only partially poisonous.